grafana/xk6-dashboard/README.md

 period    | Event emitting frequency (default: `10s`), example: `1m`
-open      | Set to `true` (or empty) to open the browser window automatically report    | File name to save the report (default: "", empty, the report will not be saved) tag       | Precomputed metric tag name(s) (default: "group"), can be specified more than once
+open      | Set to `true` (or empty) to open the browser window automatically report    | File name to save the report (default: "", empty, the report will not be saved) record    | File name to save the dashboard events (default: "", empty, the events will not be saved) tag       | Precomputed metric tag name(s) (default: "group"), can be specified more than once

 ## Docker